11.7 Appendicular Muscles of the Pelvic Girdle and Lower Limbs

 By the end of this section, you will be able to:

-Identify the following muscles and give their origins, insertions, actions and innervations:
+- Identify the appendicular muscles of the pelvic girdle and lower limbs as well as give their origins, insertions, actions and innervations

 The appendicular muscles of the lower body position and stabilize the pelvic girdle, which serves as a foundation for the lower limbs.
 Comparatively, there is much more movement at the pectoral girdle than at the pelvic girdle.
 There is very little movement of the pelvic girdle because of its connection with the sacrum at the base of the axial skeleton and because the deep acetabulum provides a stable point of articulation with the head of the femur.
 The pelvic girdle’s lack of range of motion allows it to stabilize and support the body.
 The body’s center of gravity is in the area of the pelvis.
 If the center of gravity were not to remain fixed, standing up would be difficult.
 Therefore, what the leg muscles lack in range of motion and versatility, they make up for in size and power, facilitating the body’s stabilization, posture, and movement.